How To Add A Watermark File To MyPhotoApp

-Automatic watermarking of gallery images when you upload is available in the professional subscription level of MyPhotoApp.
+The option to Automatically watermark gallery images when you upload them is available in the professional subscription level of MyPhotoApp.

-NOTE: Watermarking is applied to images on upload.
+NOTE: Because watermarking is applied to images on upload.
 Only images uploaded to your gallery after you have turned watermarking on will have the watermark applied.
-Existing images in the gallery prior to watermarking turned on, will not have the watermark applied.
+Any existing images in the gallery prior to watermarking being turned on, will not have the watermark applied.

-If you do not want a watermark applied, you can turn it off by selecting a placement location of None.
+If you do not want a watermark applied, simply turn off watermarking by selecting none as the watermark placement option.